Make Gingerbread Pancakes for a Christmas Breakfast

 You can prepare this delicious hot breakfast for the family in only 20 minutes.
 This recipe is for three servings, so just double it to make a great breakfast for six.
 You can count on them wanting more than just one pancake once they sink their teeth into it!
 You can exchange the 3/4 cup of apple filling and cranberry sprinkles with other complementary fruits.
 You can also change it up on the maple syrup with other delicious flavors for your favorite breakfast eaters.

-- 1This recipe will yield three servings.Your yummy gingerbread pancakes can be out of your kitchen and onto the breakfast table in only 20 minutes.Advertisement
+- 1Your yummy gingerbread pancakes can be out of your kitchen and onto the breakfast table in only 20 minutes.This recipe will yield three servings.Advertisement

 - 2Ingredients to make Christmas morning gingerbread pancakes:Advertisement